scottroy/scottroy.github.io/_posts/2019-09-17-implementing-a-neural-network-in-python.md

 The inputs `A` (predictions) and `Y` (labels) are numpy arrays of the same shape.
 The output is a dictionary with keys `value` and `derivative` (if returned), both of which are numpy arrays of the same shape as the two inputs `A` and `Y`.
 The array `derivative` must be the derivative of the loss function with respect to the predictions `A`.

 The cross-entropy and square loss functions are implemented below.
-The cross-entropy loss below does not properly handle edge cases when $$Y = \pm 1$$ or $$A = \pm 1$$, which should be corrected before productionizing the code.
+The cross-entropy loss below does not properly handle edge cases when $$A = \pm 1$$, which should be corrected before productionizing the code.

 ```python
 def xent(A, Y, return_derivative=True):